jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D38R1
 Started programming a simple agent brain that tells us how it perceives its own flocking behavior.
 Nice break so far.

+###D39R1
+Worked on simple agent brain a bit more.
+The agents output their 2d cartesian position and facing.
+Next up: finishing the distance calculations and movement